Key Takeaways

 Water backup coverage: A standard HO-6 policy does not cover damage from a backup of your home’s sewer or drainage system, including a sump-pump failure.
 However, most insurance companies offer a water backup endorsement that is relatively inexpensive to add to your policy.

-Flood insurance: Since standard condo insurance does not cover damage resulting from floods, including storm surges, you may also need to consider getting flood insurance.
-If your condo’s HOA already has a master flood insurance policy, this coverage may extend to improvements in your unit, but not your belongings, which you can protect with contents-only flood insurance.
+Flood insurance: Since standard condo insurance does not cover damage caused by flooding, including storm surges, you may want to consider getting flood insurance.
+If your condo’s HOA already has a master flood insurance policy, this coverage might extend to improvements in your unit.
+That won’t cover your belongings, though, which you can protect with contents-only flood insurance.

 How much condo insurance do I need in Florida?

-It’s generally best to insure your condo at its replacement value, even if you don’t have a loan, while your contents and liability needs depend largely on your belongings and financial situation.
+It’s usually best to insure your condo at its replacement value, even if you don’t have a loan.
+As for your policy’s contents and liability coverages, they depend largely on your belongings and financial situation.

-Most insurance companies use software to calculate the amount of building property coverage you need, based on the replacement value of your condo unit’s interior fixtures.
+Most insurance companies use software to calculate the amount of building property coverage you need.
+The amount they come up with is based on the replacement value of your condo unit’s interior fixtures.

-You generally need to provide your insurance agent with accurate details about your unit to get an accurate calculation.
-Most insurance companies ask you to provide your unit’s square footage, the makeup and quality grade of your floors, wall coverings, cabinets and countertops as well as similar other details.
+You generally need to give your insurance agent accurate details about your unit to get an accurate calculation.
+Most insurers ask for your unit’s square footage, the makeup and quality grade of your floors, wall coverings, cabinets and countertops as well as similar other details.

 Your building property limit goes a long way toward determining your insurance rate.
 In Florida, the average price of a condo insurance policy with a $100,000 building property limit is $231 a month, more than double the rate of a $60,000 policy.